raymusmunt/solar-tracker/README.md

 # Solar Tracker
-A solar tracking sytem using a barndoor mechanism with a Arduino microcontroller
+A solar tracking system using a barndoor mechanism with a Arduino microcontroller

 **All 3D printable items can be found in the sketchup document**
 - Brain Housing